bansi511/events/WebVRHyd.md

 * Mail sent to accepted attendees : Sunday, Oct 09th
 * Fun Day, Event Day : Saturday, Oct 15th

+In case you cannot attend the event for any reason, you will be able to view most of sessions on youtube as they will be  live streamed & recordings will be available on youtube.

 # Detailed Agenda

 ## PHASE 1